If you’re looking for small cat breeds, we’ve got a treat for you!

 Small doesn’t mean lazy or laid-back.
-Some tiny cats are much more energetic than their large brethren.
+Some tiny cats are much more energetic than their larger brethren.

 Some of these tiny breeds are also predisposed to genetic diseases and problems due to their tiny size.

-Always get your cat from respectable breeders or better – adopt!
+Always get your cat from respectable breeders, or better yet, adopt!

-There are many small domestic cats with no breed and pedigree that will make excellent house pets.
+There are many small domestic cats with no breed or pedigree that will make excellent house pets.

 What do you think of these 7 small cat breeds?
-Which one is your favorite tiniest cat breed?
+Which one is your favorite tiny cat breed?
 Tell us in the comment section.